Terms and conditions- Uganda Marathon Adventure Bookings

 13.1 It is important that You read and understand these Terms and Conditions prior to submitting Your Application Form.
 If You have any questions or concerns about the meaning of any item in these Terms and Conditions, You are requested to raise these with Us before submitting Your Application Form.

-14.1 This contract is subject to English law and is subject to the exclusive jurisdiction of the English Courts
+14.1 This contract is subject to Ugandan law and is subject to the exclusive jurisdiction of the Ugandan Courts.

 Terms and conditions – Extension Bookings

-All extention tours that operate in conjunction with The Uganda Marathon are booked through and operated via the Ugandan organisation The Masaka Marathon t/a The Uganda International Marathon.
+All extension tours that operate in conjunction with The Uganda Marathon are booked through and operated via the Ugandan organisation The Masaka Marathon t/a The Uganda Marathon.
 These terms and conditions set out the agreement made between The Masaka Marathon (Us), and You, the customer who purchases a tour.

 The registered address of The Masaka Marathon, in Uganda is: